LloydCode597/Drum-Kite-Project/README.md

 # JavaScript Drum-Kite-Project

-There are a number of keys here that represent different drums in a typical drum set.
+Below is a series of keys representing the various drums in a typical drum kit.

-And when you click on any of these buttons then you'll get the corresponding sound of the drum.
+Click any of these buttons to get the corresponding drum sound.

-And in addition you can also use the keys on the keyboard.
+Additionally, you can use the keys on your keyboard.

-I also added a random beat function to make it more interesting.
+To make it even more interesting, we also added a random beat feature.